 - Follow absence procedures - Make a referral to CME if information is obtained that the family have moved out of area, with no forwarding school/academy - Make a referral to CME if a pupil has not returned after 10 days and there has been no contact with the family, despite efforts made by the academy - Work closely with the Children Missing Education (CME) Officer to identify a pupil's current whereabouts/destination - Agree with CME an appropriate time and category to remove the child from the academy roll.
-This includes those children and young people who are expected to move swiftly into

-- appropriate provision; this is in line with The Education (Pupil Registration) (England) (Amendment) Regulations 2016 - Contact the Local Authority via CME after 20 school days of absence, to discuss whether to remove a pupil from the academy roll.
-The final decision about removal from the academy roll remains with the Headteacher. - The academy will create a 'lost pupil' record on the national Lost Pupil's Database School to School (s2s) to assist future schools and Children Missing from Education Officers to identify and locate children
+This includes those children and young people who are expected to move swiftly into appropriate provision; this is in line with The Education (Pupil Registration) (England) (Amendment) Regulations 2016 - Contact the Local Authority via CME after 20 school days of absence, to discuss whether to remove a pupil from the academy roll.
+The final decision about removal from the academy roll remains with the Headteacher. - The academy will create a 'lost pupil' record on the national Lost Pupil's Database School to School (s2s) to assist future schools and Children Missing from Education Officers to identify and locate children - See Children missing in education guidance

-5.4 Legal Sanctions
+5.4 Legal Sanctions - National Threshold for issuing penalty notice